Guidance issued on use of restraints, seclusion

-In reviewing your current policies and procedures, the AHA and NAPHS suggest looking at the following factors:
+In reviewing your current policies and procedures, the AHA and NAPHS suggest looking at these factors:

-• assessment activities (such as preadmission screening, history of aggressive behavior or assault, previous experience of restraint or seclusion, history of trauma, review of triggers, input of family and others);
+• assessment activities (e.g., preadmission screening, history of aggressive behavior or assault, previous experience of restraint or seclusion, history of trauma, review of triggers, and input of family and others);

-• development of an individualized, com prehensive, multidisciplinary treatment plan that addresses issues identified during the assessment process with focused attention to the needs of special populations (such as children, adolescents, elderly, and developmentally disabled);
+• development of an individualized, comprehensive, multidisciplinary treatment plan that addresses issues identified during the assessment process with focused attention to the needs of special populations (children, adolescents, elderly, and developmentally disabled);

 • role of patients, family, and others, as appropriate, in the development of the treatment plan;

-• consideration of the use of medication in both the ongoing and emergency treatment of the patient;
+• consideration of the use of medication in the ongoing and emergency treatment of the patient;

 • staff development with special emphasis on management strategies, assessment, identification of early signs of behavioral change, early intervention/crisis prevention techniques, de-escalation techniques, specific implementation of restraint or seclusion procedures (with opportunities for regular drills or practice), safe care and observation of patients in restraint or seclusion, review and analysis of restraint and seclusion episodes with attention to impact on patients, staff, and others;